aws/karpenter-provider-aws/website/content/en/preview/upgrading/upgrade-guide.md

   * `Multi-Node Consolidation`: max 100 nodes

 ### Upgrading to v0.33.0+

+[comment]: <> (WHEN CREATING A NEW SECTION OF THE UPGRADE GUIDANCE FOR NEWER VERSIONS, ENSURE THAT YOU COPY THE ALERT SECTION BELOW TO PROPERLY WARN USERS OF THE RISK OF UPGRADING WITHOUT GOING TO v0.32 FIRST)

+{{% alert title="Warning" color="warning" %}}
+v0.33.0+ _only_ supports Karpenter v1beta1 APIs and will not work with existing Provisioner, AWSNodeTemplate or Machine alpha APIs.
+Do not upgrade to v0.33.0+ without first [upgrading to v0.32.x]({{<ref "#upgrading-to-v0320" >}}).
+This version supports both the alpha and beta APIs, allowing you to migrate all of your existing APIs to beta APIs without experiencing downtime.
+{{% /alert %}}

 * Karpenter now tags `spot-instances-request` with the same tags that it tags instances, volumes, and primary ENIs.
 This means that you will now need to add `ec2:CreateTags` permission for `spot-instances-request`.
 You can also further scope your controller policy for the `ec2:RunInstances` action to require that it launches the `spot-instances-request` with these specific tags.
 You can view an example of scoping these actions in the [Getting Started Guide's default CloudFormation controller policy](https://github.com/aws/karpenter/blob/v0.33.0/website/content/en/preview/getting-started/getting-started-with-karpenter/cloudformation.yaml#L61).
 * We now recommend that you set the installation namespace for your Karpenter controllers to `kube-system` to denote Karpenter as a critical cluster component.
 This ensures that requests from the Karpenter controllers are treated with higher priority by assigning them to a different [PriorityLevelConfiguration](https://kubernetes.io/docs/concepts/cluster-administration/flow-control/#prioritylevelconfiguration) than generic requests from other namespaces.
 For more details on API Priority and Fairness, read the [Kubernetes API Priority and Fairness Conceptual Docs](https://kubernetes.io/docs/concepts/cluster-administration/flow-control/).
 Note: Changing the namespace for your Karpenter release will cause the service account namespace to change.
 If you are using IRSA for authentication with AWS, you will need to change scoping set in the controller's trust policy from `karpenter:karpenter` to `kube-system:karpenter`.